shresthabijay/react-search-tutor/README.md

 # Pairing exercise

 Create a web application that allows searching for activities.

 Think about the needs of a traveler that is looking for things to do in a destination.

 For example, a person visiting Berlin that is interested in things to do during their visit.

 This repository provides you with a basic setup and a static JSON file containing sample activity data.

 ## Product requirements:

 - At a minimum, we expect a search feature that lists activities based on user input.
-- You should build at least one API endpoint which your frontend application can use to get search results.
+- You should build at least one API endpoint which your frontend application can use to get data or search results.
 - Based on the provided data, you can add additional features which you think may be useful for travelers.
 - User experience matters.
 We value the delivered product as much as we value technologies used.

+If you'd like to build this step by step, you can follow this guidance:
+- Start by creating the API endpoint
+- Create a simple app which uses the endpoint to get data, search and display a list of activities
+- Improve the visual display of the app and search results
+- If time allows, add any additional features you think could be useful

 ## Technical requirements